openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

       benefits, the drawbacks of /dev/disk/by-id or /dev/disk/by-path may apply depending on the naming method employed.
    -  Example: ``zpool create tank mirror A1 B1 mirror A2 B2``

+-  **/dev/disk/by-uuid/:** Not a great option

+  -   Summary: One might think from the use of "UUID" that this would be an ideal option - however, in practice, this ends up listing one device per **pool** ID, which is not very useful for importing pools with multiple disks.

+-  **/dev/disk/by-partuuid/**/**by-partlabel:** Works only for existing partitions

+  -   Summary: partition UUID is generated on it's creation, so usage is limited
+  -   Drawbacks: you can't refer to a partition unique ID on an unpartitioned disk for ``zpool replace``/``add``/``attach``, and you can't find failed disk easily without a mapping written down ahead of time.

 Setting up the /etc/zfs/vdev_id.conf file
 -----------------------------------------